 State League games drew large crowds and the local TV crew would be at most matches.

-A new comer to the scene but an old face at Taree Basketball, Steve Atkins is a part of the new board, and this is a game changer.
+Taree Basketball’s, Steve Atkins is President of the board, and this is a game changer.
 Steve’s corporate knowledge, experience and contacts send Taree Basketball and the Tornadoes on a fast paced expansion.
 Facilities are renovated, upgrading of logos and uniforms, all bring new enthusiasm to the stadium and the club.

 Grant applications for more courts are submitted, with the aim of bringing major events to the Manning while catering the much needed court time for the now multipurpose Iron Arena.